 Nicky Fleming was born in Hong Kong where her father, Tony Fleming was working for Grand Banks.
 She then moved to Singapore, as did Grand Banks and later to England for college.
 Nicky trained in cooking and worked in restaurants in England and later California.

 When Tony's business partner Anton Emmerton died, Nicky stepped in to help Tony with general administrative work for Fleming Yachts.
 For five years, she and Tony were the only employees of Fleming Yachts.
 Now with the addition of Adi Shard, Duncan Cowie, Tsai and Simon Culling, Nicky is enjoying her position as director of marketing, running Fleming's California office.

 Born in London, Adi (short for Adrian) graduated from the University of Bristol with a mechanical engineering degree.
-Between his third and fourth year of college, he worked for a shipyard refitting Warships and submarines for the Ministry of Defense.
+Between his third and fourth year of college, he worked for a shipyard refitting Warships and submarines for the Ministry of Defence.

 Today Adi represents the Fleming brand at Tung Hwa, ensuring that each yacht is built to the rigid specifications first outlined by Tony Fleming.
 Adi speaks fluent Mandarin as well as the local Taiwanese dialect, greatly simplifying communications between the Fleming staff and the Tung Hwa workers.

 Like Tony, Duncan was trained in the aeronautical industry.
 He was employed as an avionics engineer with a commercial airline in the UK for seven years.
 He then changed tack and took up professional sailing onboard a variety of large yachts, working as engineer/captain in places as far afield as the Arctic Circle, Mediterranean and the Caribbean.